Oncology Resources For Pharmacists Looking To Develop Their Skills

 Disease information, including blood disorders

-And my favorite, an editable treatment calendar
+And an editable treatment calendar

-ASCO has patient education materials where you can download guides to cancer, survivorship, caregiving, and other topics
+The American Cancer Society has patient education materials where you can download guides to cancer, survivorship, caregiving, and other topics

 ESMO has patient education guides in many diseases and supportive care topics and they can be accessed in many languages